 Debunking 7 Myths About Child Access/Custody

-As experienced family and divorce lawyers, one of the most contentious issues we notice for couples separating is determining how childcare should be split between the two parents.
-If one parent resides a long distance away from the child, the access arrangements can be limited because it may not be in the best interests of the child to be frequently travelling for long periods of time.
+Dividing childcare responsibilities is often a contentious issue for couples separating.
+If one parent resides a long distance away from the child, access arrangements may be limited.
 Access and custody can also be limited if there is abuse or unfit parenting practices conducted by a parent.

 We have set out and debunked some myths we often hear about child access and custody so that you are more informed about your parenting entitlements.
 Should you have any specific questions however, do not hesitate to contact us for a free consultation.